Tuition and fees

 Tuition for auditing degree-level classes is normally 50% of regular tuition for the class.
 International undergraduate audit students will be assessed the international student differential of 2.6 times the audit tuition.

-The following certificate programs offered by the Centre for Continuing and Distance Education (CCDE) will be charged 100% audit tuition:
+The following certificate programs offered by the Distance Education Unit will be charged 100% audit tuition:

 - Certificate in Teaching English as a Second Language (CERTESL)